Airbag Injuries May Plague You After an Accident

 When you are in a crash, your seat belt gives slightly to allow for your forward momentum and to prevent an injury from the seat belt.
 Then, it locks up to hold you in place and stop you from bouncing around the inside of your vehicle or flying out of the vehicle.

 The airbag’s role is to cushion you during that brief moment before your seat belt locks up.
 It stops you from crashing into the steering wheel or dashboard.
 However, because it deflates very quickly, it cannot stop your body from flying through the windshield or around the interior of your vehicle.
-That is your seat belts job.
+That is your seat belt job.

 Preventing Airbag Injuries